An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Analysis and Results

 \subsubsection{Characteristic dust temperature}

 Although {\sc magphys} can estimate a characteristic dust temperature, it is derived from a complex calculation involving five free parameters which describe the temperature and luminosity contributions from the warm (birth cloud) and cold (diffuse inter-stellar medium) components.
 The far-infrared SEDs of our sources are covered by at most six photometric bands, thus we choose to adopt a simpler, more conservative approach and fit modified blackbody functions to the available {\it Herschel} PACS and SPIRE, and ALMA 870-$\mu$m photometry.
-This approach also has an added advantage that the dust SEDs of the comparison populations have been fit in very similar ways, allowing for more reliable comparisons, free from systematic uncertainties resulting from the fitting procedures.
+This approach also has an added advantage that the dust SEDs of the comparison samples can be fitted in a very similar way, allowing for more reliable comparison, free from systematic uncertainties resulting from the fitting procedures.
 We use a modified blackbody function of the form:

-where $B(\nu_{\mathrm{rest}}, T)$ is the Planck function,$\tau_{\mathrm{rest}}$ is the frequency-dependent optical depth of the dust of the form $\tau_{\mathrm{rest}}$\,$=$\,$\Big(\frac{\nu_{\rm rest}}{\nu_0}\Big)^\beta$, $\nu_0$ is the frequency at which optical depth is equal to one and $\beta$ is the dust emissivity index.
+where $B(\nu_{\mathrm{rest}}, T)$ is the Planck function, $\tau_{\mathrm{rest}}$ is the frequency-dependent optical depth of the dust of the form $\tau_{\mathrm{rest}}$\,$=$\,$\Big(\frac{\nu_{\rm rest}}{\nu_0}\Big)^\beta$, $\nu_0$ is the frequency at which optical depth is equal to one and $\beta$ is the dust emissivity index.
 We adopt $\beta$\,$=$\,1.8 as used in previous SMG studies and consistent with the finding for local star-forming galaxies \citep{2011planck,2013clemens,2013smith}.
-Making the assumption that the region from which the dust emission originates is optically thin, thus $\nu_0 \gg \nu$, Eq.~\ref{eq:bb} simplifies to:
+Making the assumption that the region from which the dust emission originates is optically thin, thus $\nu_0 \gg \nu_{\rm rest}$, Eq.~\ref{eq:bb} simplifies to:

-The dust temperature derived using the optically-thin approximation does not represent the true temperature of the dust emission regions, as \cite{2017simpson} and others have shown that the emission from SMGs is, on average, optically thick at $\lambda_0 \lesssim$\,75\,$\mu$m (we explore this further in $\S$~\ref{attenuation}).
+The dust temperature derived using the optically-thin approximation does not represent the true temperature of the dust emission regions, as \cite{2013riechers,2017simpson} and others have shown that the emission from SMGs is, on average, optically thick at $\lambda_0 \lesssim$\,75\,$\mu$m (we explore this further in $\S$~\ref{dust_gas}).
 Thus, this estimate is only a simplified model which we will refer to as the characteristic dust temperature.
 The best-fit temperature is acquired by fitting this modified blackbody function using a Markov Chain Monte Carlo sampler (see \citealt{2017simpson}).